 Fig. 1.
-Study area in Foumbot located in the Western Region of Cameroon.
+Study area

 They are the area of the intense crops production (tomato and maize) following the guidelines defined by the heads of the agricultural services that ensures the coordination of farmers' organizations.
 Questions were focused on the agricultural activity, the production of maize and tomato, the difficulties faced in the production of maize and tomato, the behavior of seasonal rainfall, and the cropping periods, types of pestpests that affected crops with a particular rainfall hazard.
-They were also focused on the perception of rainfall variability, and the investigation of the climate variables which are among the first problem affecting the production of maize and tomato.
+They Questions were also focused on the perception of rainfall variability, and the investigation of the climate variables which are among the first problem affecting the production of maize and tomato.

 Three groups of people were interviewed.
 These were the agricultural services (the Agricultural Delegation of Foumbot), the agricultural research services (IRAD of Foumbot), and the farmers' organizations (the Common Initiative Group (CIG) and cooperatives).
-The farmers must meet the following criteria: they must be members of the agricultural organization's board, residing in the Foumbot Sub-Division, be able to provide information on agricultural disasters induced by rainfall variability, agriculture most be their main economic

-Comment [A2]: It is not necessary to mention it as a material because it is a characteristic that is mentioned in the next point 2.3 activity, and they will produce maize and tomato in Foumbot.
-Ten agricultural organizations were investigated and each organization had sent three members to participate to the survey.
-The total of sixty (60) people from the ten organizations participated to the survey of the study (Table 1).
+The farmers must meet the following criteria: they must be members of the agricultural organization's board, residing in the Foumbot Sub-Division, be able to provide information on agricultural disasters induced by rainfall variability, agriculture most be their main economic activity, and they will produce maize and tomato in Foumbot.
+Ten agricultural organizations were investigated, and each organization-had sent three members to participate to the survey.
+The total of sixty (60) people from the ten organizations participated tein the survey of the study (Table 1).